-When put into a graph, it looks a little something like this.
-The higher the motivation and ability, the more likely the trigger will be effective.
+When put into a graph, it looks like this.
+The higher the motivation and ability, the more likely the prompt will be effective.
 Each element is essential when it comes to driving behavior.

-If you’re interested in reading more about the model in its entirety - check out this blog post for an overview on how to employ the FBM for persuasive design.
+If you’re interested in reading more about the model in its entirety - check out this blog post for an overview on how we employ the FBM for persuasive design.

-For now, we’ll focus on the marketing trigger aspect of the FBM.
+For now, we’ll focus on the marketing prompt aspect of the FBM.

-Based on the FBM, Fogg defines three categories of triggers that can be applied in countless situations.
+Based on the FBM, Fogg defines three categories of prompts, or triggers, that can be applied in countless situations.
 For the sake of this article, we’ll set these in a marketing context.

-Spark triggers can be used to activate behavior in situations when an individual is lacking in motivation but is able to complete the task.
+Spark prompts can be used to activate behavior in situations when an individual is lacking in motivation but is able to complete the task.

 Keep in mind, motivation is generally the most challenging element to increase, but various methods have been successful

 Product badges can be used to draw attention to products that speak to the shopper’s shopping preferences or ways of self-expression.
 For example, shoppers who are looking for products to express their uniqueness will respond to rarity scarcity messages (e.g., limited edition).

 An increasing number of web shops are implementing badges that relate to Cialdini’s 7 Persuasion Principles (Social Proof, Scarcity, Reciprocity, Authority, Unity, Consistency, and Liking).